 We stop at the Safeway store in Benson on the way back to do some grocery shopping, since this is a self-catered affair.
 After returning back home, I make a roasted chicken dinner for the group at the place where John, Wendy and I are staying, since it has a bigger kitchen and dining room.
 The meal is a big hit, and since the weather is overcast, we spend the evening drinking wine and beer and telling stories around the table before retiring for the evening.

 After my arrival this morning in Tucson aboard the Amtrak Sunset Limited train from Los Angeles, I call Enterprise Car Rentals asking them to pick me up.
 They state I am out of their pickup area, so I go outside the train station and catch a taxi to the car rental office.
 After checking in at the desk, the young woman takes me out to their lot to show me the Toyota Corolla I had previously selected online (Intermediate car).
 After she got into the driver’s side to check the odometer, she quickly closes the door and tells me she can’t rent me that particular car because it has a strong smell of marijuana!
 Eventually, she manages to send me on my way in a VW Jetta, which is a good fit for my needs over the next two weeks.

 Cody’s house in the early morning light

 As it turns out, I have a bedroom in the adjacent garage, which is massive, with an apartment attached consisting of a kitchen, great room, bedroom and bathroom.
 I am quite comfortable once I turn the heat on and get the place warmed up.
-The temperatures in this part of the high range land plateau can get down to close to freezing at night, and daytime temperatures are not hot, although the Sun can be intense.
+The temperatures in this part of the high range land plateau can get close to freezing at night, and daytime temperatures are not hot, although the Sun can be intense.
 The reason I’m here?
 The very dark skies, of course!